khazar08/ml-core/README.md

 **Unsupervised Learning**

 1. **Affinity Propagation**: This project segments customers into distinct personas by identifying representative "exemplar" individuals within the data, allowing for targeted marketing strategies based on observed spending habits and income levels.
+2. **Balanced Iterative Reducing and Clustering using Hierarchies**: This project implements and evaluates the BIRCH algorithm on the Wine dataset to perform unsupervised clustering, utilizing PCA for visualization and metric-based analysis to compare clustering performance against true target classes.